-AP LITERATURE AND COMPOSITION - This class offers students the opportunity to earn college credit and an AP designation on their transcript; see page 3 for details.
-The class will follow the requirements set forth by AP and PCC's Literature 115.
+AP LITERATURE AND COMPOSITION - This class offers students the opportunity to earn college credit and an AP designation on their transcript.
+The class will follow the requirements set forth by AP.
 The class will cover poetry, short fiction, novels, plays, and epics.
 Beyond the genre requirement, AP also requires a vast time range with works from the Renaissance (specifically Shakespeare), the Victorian era, and the Modern era being covered.
 AP recommends the study of at least six larger works (novels, plays, epics).

 ENGLISH 12 - This Career Preparedness Pathway English course will develop student success by providing the communication skills students need to be successful within their personal and professional relationships when they enter the skilled workforce.
-This course will encourage students to read and write analytically using literature as well as non-fiction essays, provide career knowledge, adapt the writing process through various handson projects, and develop 21st Century communication skills.
+This course will encourage students to read and write analytically using literature as well as non-fiction essays, provide career knowledge, adapt the writing process through various hands-on projects, and develop 21st Century communication skills.